KarlOfDuty/VPNShield/README.md

 # VPNShield
 An Anti-VPN plugin for servermod.
 Also features blocking new Steam accounts who have not bought anything on Steam.
+Users with server ranks are ignored.

 # Installation